St. Patrick's Day Weekend

-- If you plan to visit a bar or restaurant, bring your vaccination card and wear a mask when indoors, and outdoors if the bar is crowded.
+- If you plan to visit a bar or restaurant, and wear a mask when indoors if the bar is crowded.

 - Alcohol use can be particularly risky this St. Patrick's Day, as alcohol use can impair judgment and may make it hard for people to stay 6 feet apart.
 Behaviors like sharing drinks and smoking devices can increase the risk of COVID-19 transmission and are greatly discouraged this year.
 Consider having an alcohol and substance free St. Patrick's Day this year, there are many ways to celebrate (cue spring picnics and green cupcake baking) that do not involve alcohol!